-A multimeter, available in both analog and digital formats, is a diagnostic tool used to measure electrical properties.
+Multimeters are available in both analog and digital formats and is a diagnostic tool used to measure electrical properties.
 The three most likely things that you might measure with a multimeter would be AC or DC voltage, resistance, or current.

-Additionally, the multimeter is essentially three tools in one; it takes the properties of an ammeter, an ohmmeter and a voltmeter and rolls them into one.
-Commonly used to detect any potential malfunctions in the battery of the car, electrical gremlins and pinpoint the exact cause of those issues.
+Multimeters take the properties of an ammeter, an ohmmeter and a voltmeter and rolls them into one.
+They are commonly used to detect potential malfunctions with your car battery, electrical gremlins and pinpoint the exact cause of those issues.

 Table of Contents